andrewdavis23/table_file_compiler/README.md

 # csv_compiler
 This tool compiles a folder of CSV files into a single file.
 Query optional.

+I'm going to work on making this into a simple GUI application.

 Was originally intended to append Excel files, but there is a bug within the pd.read_excel function "Workbook contains no default style, apply openpyxl's default" Openpyxl is the engine that reads .xlxs files